CAPA in Manufacturing: A Practical Guide

 Most small shops start with a CAPA log in Excel.
 A row for each CAPA, columns for the problem description, root cause, corrective action, responsible person, due date, and status.
 For a shop that processes five CAPAs a year, this is fine.

-A manufacturing ERP with quality management built in solves this by keeping CAPA records connected to the production data they reference.
+A manufacturing ERP with quality management built in keeps CAPA records connected to the production data they reference.
 The nonconformance, the lot number, the inspection results, and the corrective action all live in the same system.
-When an auditor asks to see the history of a specific quality event, you pull it up in seconds instead of assembling it from three different files.
+When an auditor asks about a specific quality event, you pull it up in seconds instead of assembling it from three files.

 How to get started

-If you don't have a formal CAPA process today, you don't need to build a full quality management system before you start.
-Here's a practical path.
+If you don't have a formal CAPA process today, here's a practical path.

-Step 1: Pick your top three recurring quality problems.
+Pick your top three recurring quality problems.
 Look at your scrap reports, rework logs, and customer complaints from the last six months.
 Which problems keep showing up?
-Start your CAPA process with those.
+Start there.
 Solving three real, recurring problems is worth more than writing a procedure that covers everything but solves nothing.

-Step 2: Investigate one of them properly.
+Investigate one properly.
 Take the most expensive recurring problem and run a real root cause analysis.
 Get the operator, the engineer, and the quality person in a room.
 Use the 5 Whys or a fishbone diagram.
 Write down the root cause, design a corrective action, assign an owner, and set a due date.

-Step 3: Verify and document.
-After the corrective action is implemented, track the results for 60-90 days.
+Verify and document.
+After implementing the corrective action, track results for 60-90 days.
 Did the problem stop?
-Document what you found, what you did, and what the results were.
-This becomes your first completed CAPA record.
+Document what you found, what you did, and the results.
+That's your first completed CAPA record.

-Step 4: Create a simple procedure.
-Based on what you learned from that first CAPA, write a one-page procedure that defines when to open a CAPA, who's involved, what the steps are, and how verification works.
-Keep it short.
-A ten-page CAPA procedure that nobody reads is worse than a one-page procedure that everyone follows.
+Create a simple procedure.
+Based on what you learned, write a one-page procedure that defines when to open a CAPA, who's involved, what the steps are, and how verification works.
+A ten-page procedure that nobody reads is worse than a one-page procedure that everyone follows.

-Step 5: Build the habit.
+Build the habit.
 Run your CAPA process consistently for three months.
-Review open CAPAs in your weekly production meetings.
-Track the metrics.
-Adjust the procedure based on what's working and what isn't.
-The goal is a process that your team uses because it helps them, not one they endure because the auditor requires it.
+Review open CAPAs in weekly production meetings.
+The goal is a process your team uses because it helps them, not one they endure because the auditor requires it.

 Conclusion

 You don't need a dedicated quality department or an enterprise QMS to start.
-You need a willingness to investigate problems beyond the surface, the discipline to follow through on corrective actions, and a way to check whether those actions made a difference.
+You need the willingness to investigate problems beyond the surface, the discipline to follow through, and a way to check whether your fixes made a difference.

 Ready to connect quality data to your production floor?